Week one

 Embracing Imperfection and Impermanence: Drawing from Japanese aesthetics like wabi-sabi and Kintsugi, I celebrate the beauty of wear, age, and a handcrafted "signature," which contrasts with the sterile, unattainable perfection often promoted by modern media.
 I search for ways to support local artisans and craftspeople, drawing inspiration from crafts from around the world.
 In particular, the British Pre-Raphaelites consciously opposed the mass production of the Industrial Revolution, which eroded the dignity of the craftsperson.

 The Value of Time: I advocate for "lingering" and being present in the design process.
-This means prioritizing the emerging vision and trusting that thoughtful, unhurried decisions lead to more satisfying and meaningful outcomes.
+This suggests prioritizing the emerging vision and trusting that thoughtful, unhurried decisions lead to more satisfying and meaningful outcomes.

-Week 3
+Week Three

 Practical Application